2002 Marib airstrike: Airstrike

-An MQ-1 Predator, the drone model which conducted the strike.

-The targeted Toyota Land Cruiser being taken away for inspection.

 On the afternoon of November 3, 2002, a TROJAN intelligence dissemination antenna system stationed at a US Army base in Kuwait intercepted the signal of a recorded phone number belonging to Harithi.
 NSA agents at their headquarters and the CSG unit in Yemen both responded to the signal and, using GPS tracking, pinpointed it to a farm in Marib Governorate.
 Stationed at a military base across the Gulf of Aden in the East African country of Djibouti, CIA agents from the Special Activities Division directed a Predator armed with two Hellfire missiles to the location.
 The drone operators had access to a live video feed from the Predator which was being transmitted to the base.

-As the Predator reached and surveilled the position overhead, US Special Forces were preparing to launch a raid on the farm when Harithi left the premises.
-A Yemeni agent on the US ambassador's payroll watched Harithi getting into a black Toyota Land Cruiser with a Saudi Arabian license plate alongside five other men, while another vehicle was designated for their women.
-The spy then contacted the CIA and shared the information.
-The drone was monitoring Harithi as he left, and followed his vehicle.
+As the Predator reached and surveyed the position overhead, US special forces were preparing to launch a raid on the farm when Harithi left the premises.
+A Yemeni agent on the US ambassador's payroll watched Harithi enter a black Toyota Land Cruiser alongside five other men, and contacted the CIA to share the information.
+The agent also noted another vehicle was going with them designated specifically for women.
+The drone was monitoring Harithi as the group entered their vehicles and proceeded to follow them.
 CIA director George Tenet, who was viewing the Predator's video feed through a broadcast at the Counterterrorism Mission Center in Langley, phoned CENTCOM deputy commander Lieutenant General Michael DeLong to inform him on the target.
 DeLong went to the unmanned aerial vehicle (UAV) room in MacDill Air Force Base, where the video feed displayed the vehicle driving through the desert.

+Tenet goes "You going to make the call?"
+And I said, "I'll make the call."
+He says, "This SUV over here is the one that has Ali in it."
+I said, "OK, fine."
+You know, "Shoot him."
+They lined it up and shot it.